FAQ

 Are the numbers a record of real trades or profits?

-No. The tracker shows the opportunity an alert presented based on market prices — the highest the contract traded, where it stands now, and how the thesis is tracking.
+No. The tracker shows the opportunity an alert presented based on market prices — the contract's peak since the alert, where it stands now, and how the thesis is tracking.
 It is not a brokerage statement, a record of trades you placed, or a measure of money earned.
 See the disclaimer.

 Do my starred alerts and notes sync across devices?